standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 removing the coffee table.

-“Mother,” said Mr. Merry, throwing a fierce {120}glance from habit towards the titter, and rapidly withdrawing it; “what is it you were saying?”
+“Mother,” said Mr. Merry, throwing a fierce glance from habit towards the titter, and rapidly withdrawing it; “what is it you were saying?”

 “I hope Mrs. Merry will be quick, before